zacn04/zOS/docs/ARCHITECTURE.md

 ## Overview

-zOS is a defensive-first codebase designed with E4+ engineering standards.
+zOS is a defensive-first codebase designed with high engineering standards.
 All architectural decisions prioritize safety, observability, and maintainability.

 ## Core Principles